MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 }
 ```

-In order to compile vertex shader with `UNIFORMS_BUFFER_ENABLED` macro definition, we add it to shader types
+In order to compile vertex shader with `UNIFORMS_ENABLED` macro definition, we add it to shader types
 description in `CMakeLists.txt` inside `add_methane_shaders_source` function.

 ```cmake